-shame and embarrassment
+- shame and embarrassment

-anxiety
+- anxiety

-depression and other emotional
+- · depression and other emotional distress

-distress suicide attempts
+- suicide attempts

-alcohol and drug abuse
+- · alcohol and drug abuse

-eating disorders
+- eating disorders

-sleep disturbances
+- sleep disturbances

-reduced coping and problem solving skills
+- · reduced coping and problem solving skills

-reduced decision-making skills
+- · reduced decision-making skills

-chronic disorganisation
+- chronic disorganisation

-loss of self-esteem and confidence
+- loss of self-esteem and confidence

-fear of starting new relationships
+- fear of starting new relationships

-acute and/or chronic fear
+- acute and/or chronic fear

-learned helplessness, and
+- learned helplessness, and

-loss of hope.
+- loss of hope.

-A common question is 'why doesn't she leave?
-The answer is complex but common factors include victims fearing for their lives or that of their children if they leave following threats from their partner, as well as having little, or no, social support, money or access to alternative housing .There is the hope that the perpetrator may change their behavior and often a reluctance to remove children from their home and concern about losing their children in a custody battle (Queensland Government, 2017a).
+A common question is 'why doesn't she leave'?
+The answer is complex but common factors include victims fearing for their lives or that of their children if they leave following threats from their partner, as well as having little, or no, social support, money or access to alternative housing.
+There is the hope that the perpetrator may change their behaviour and often a reluctance to remove children from their home and concern about losing their children in a custody battle (Queensland Government, 2017a).
+Rarely is the question asked as to 'why doesn't he leave' despite the fact that generally it is the male who is perpetrating domestic and family violence.

-While many women go to great lengths to counteract the effect of abuse on their parenting, the harms identified above may impede their capacity to parent their child/ren effectively, especially if the perpetrator has intentionally undermined the mother/child relationship.
-There is evidence that some mothers are more likely to act in a punitive way towards their children in the presence of the perpetrator indicative of attempting to avoid triggering violence.
+While many women go to great lengths to counteract the effect of abuse on their parenting, the harms identified above may impede their capacity to parent their child/ren effectively, especially if the perpetrator is using a variety of tactics to undermine the mother/child relationship.
+Such tactics can include, expecting women to control child/ren, demanding the complete attention of the woman at the expense of the child/ren and deliberate undermining in the presence of child/ren (Hooker et al., 2016, p.
+89).
+These tactics can significantly alter the motherhood experience particularly in light of the lack of control in a violent environment, and potentially lead to disordered attachment between the mother and child/ren.
 Support for women with regard to mitigating or overcoming the harms and strengthening their parenting capacity and attachment between mother and child, will be needed.

-It is easy for the focus to centre on the mother and her behavior, particularly in relation to how protective she has or hasn't been.
-However when domestic and family violence is a presenting factor, the focus needs to 'pivot' to the perpetrator and his pattern of behaviour in order to fully understand, reduce risk and address safety concerns for the children and family.
+It is easy for the focus to centre on the mother and her behaviour, particularly in relation to how protective she has or hasn't been.
+However, when domestic and family violence is a presenting factor, the focus needs to 'pivot' to the perpetrator and his pattern of behaviour in order to fully understand, reduce risk and address safety concerns for the children and family.
 This focus of intervening with the perpetrator to reduce risk and partnering with the non-offending parent to keep children safe is critical for safety-oriented practice.